 Sapper Joseph Hare served with 150th Field Company Royal Engineers in the 36th (Ulster) Division and he died of a neck wound on 29 May 1917 during preparations for the Battle of Messines.

 Sapper Joseph Hare (No. 64344) died in No. 2 Casualty Clearing Station in France and was buried in Bailleul Communal Cemetery Extension (Nord), France.
-He is commemorated in the Belfast Book of Honour (Page 252).
+He is commemorated on the Roll of Honour in Megain Memorial Presbyterian Church Belfast (as Haire) and in the Belfast Book of Honour (Page 252).